 What are info labels?

 At Robinhood, we want to help you make informed investing decisions.
-With this in mind, we’ve created labels to help flag to you if there’s the potential for greater risk when investing in certain securities.
-Robinhood now flags certain complex financial products (e.g., leveraged exchange-traded funds), companies that have filed for bankruptcy, and stocks that may have experienced recent elevated volatility.
+With this in mind, we’ll let you know about a potentially greater risk when investing in certain securities.

 • Leveraged